-Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing and other statutory claims.
+Joe regularly appears in employment tribunals and the EAT in discrimination, whistleblowing, unfair dismissal and other statutory claims.

-He acts for both claimants and respondents across a range of sectors (including education, the medical profession, retail and financial services).
-He actively welcomes instructions to attend tribunals in regions outside London.
+He acts for both claimants and respondents across a range of sectors (including education, healthcare, retail, financial services and other professions).

 Joe can be relied on to produce written work of the highest quality.
 His pleadings have been praised by instructing solicitors and clients as “excellent” and “top-rate”.
-At a public hearing, Joe’s written argument was described as “excellent” by the Employment Judge in the course of giving judgment in favour of Joe’s client.
+At a public hearing, Joe’s written argument was described as “excellent” by the Employment Judge.

 Recent cases include:

-- Successfully defeating a claim for age discrimination arising out of a homeworking policy implemented during the first Covid-19 lockdown.
+- Successfully defeating a claim for age discrimination arising out of a homeworking policy implemented during Covid-19 lockdown.

-- Successfully representing a respondent employer in an indirect sex discrimination claim: the claimant withdrew her claim in its entirety at the end of Joe’s cross-examination of her, avoiding the need for the respondent’s witnesses to give evidence.
+- Successfully representing a respondent employer in an indirect sex discrimination claim: the claimant withdrew the claim in its entirety at the end of Joe’s cross-examination, avoiding the need for the respondent’s witnesses to give evidence.

 - Achieving a major costs order in favour of a respondent employer not exceeding £60,000.